 Although you may not be personally liable in this scenario, it will still clearly impact you when a liquidator demands money from family members, etc. Therefore, it is always best to consult with a professional before making any decisions about how to allocate your payments to creditors.

 Making a preferential payment with Bounce Back loans

-One particular area for concern if a company cannot afford to repay the Bounce Back loan is preferential payments.
+One particular area for concern if a company cannot repay the Bounce Back loan is preferential payments.
 Using the Bounce Back loan to repay borrowing with a personal guarantee attached, may be deemed a preferential payment.
 Similarly, using the bounce back loan to repay personal borrowing previously lent to a company (e.g. from friends and family), may be deemed a preferential payment.